Some cough, cold and flu relief products will be effective for some people sometimes, and you may well find something that works for you.

-Loose coughing is a good thing, as it removes mucus from your chest.
+Loose coughing removes mucus from your chest.
 Expectorants increase mucus production in the lungs, making secretions easier to remove by coughing, and include guaiphenesin, ammonia and senega.
-Bromhexine is a mucolytic, which has a slightly different action to expectorants – they thin mucus in the lungs rather than stimulate production.
+Bromhexine is a mucolytic, which thins mucus in the lungs rather than stimulating production.

-- Cough liquids indicated for “chesty” coughs (such as Duro-Tuss Chesty Cough , Bisolvon Chesty and Benadryl Chesty Forte ) contain expectorants and/or mucolytics.
+- Cough liquids indicated for “chesty” coughs contain expectorants and/or mucolytics.

-Suppressants such as codeine, pholcodine and dextromethorphan are designed to act on the cough centre in the brain to reduce coughing.
+Suppressants such as codeine, pholcodine and dextromethorphan are designed to act on the brain's cough centre to reduce coughing.
 However, the effect is little better – if at all – than a placebo.
-Suppressants should only be used if you have a painful, dry and persistent cough.
-Using suppressants for chesty coughs could delay recovery.
+Suppressants should only be used if you have a painful, dry and persistent cough - using suppressants for chesty coughs could delay recovery.

 - Many cough, cold and flu tablets contain cough suppressants – look for the ingredients listed above on the label.
 Cough liquids labelled for “dry cough” also contain suppressants.

-- Pseudoephedrine, as found in Demazin Cold & Flu and Cough, Cold & Flu as well as in Duro-Tuss Cough Liquid & Nasal Decongestant (both Dry and Chesty formulas), is a decongestant, but it’s kept behind the counter because it can be used to make methamphetamine.
-If you want to purchase it you will have to ask the pharmacist for it and show ID.
+- Pseudoephedrine is a decongestant, but it’s kept behind the counter because it can be used to make methamphetamine.
+If you want to purchase it, you will have to ask the pharmacist for it and show ID.

-- Phenylephrine (look for PE on the label of products – eg. Sudafed PE) has been marketed as a substitute for pseudoephedrine, but is not as effective.
+- Phenylephrine (look for PE on product labels – eg. Sudafed PE) has been marketed as a substitute for pseudoephedrine, but is not as effective.

 Topical decongestants are faster-acting than oral decongestants and have fewer side effects.
-They should only be used sparingly – continued use can cause a rebound effect, where your congestion becomes worse.
+They should only be used sparingly – continued use can cause your congestion to worsen.

 Antihistamines such as diphenhydramine, brompheniramine, doxylamine and chlorpheniramine are often present in night-time formulations.
-They help dry up a runny nose and make sleeping easier, and may help counter the stimulating effects of decongestants.
+There's not much evidence they help dry up a runny nose caused by colds, but they may make sleeping easier by countering the stimulating effects of decongestants.
 However, they may also make your eyes and mouth feel dry and cause drowsiness during the day.
 People with narrow-angle glaucoma or an enlarged prostate should avoid using them.

-Many cough and cold medicines contain paracetamol for pain relief and to reduce fever, so check the ingredients before use to avoid the risk of overdose if you are also taking regular paracetamol.
-Mild fever doesn’t need to be “treated”; in fact, it may help your body fight the infection.
+Some cough and cold medicines contain paracetamol or ibuprofen for pain relief and to reduce fever, so check the ingredients before use to avoid the risk of overdose if you are also taking painkillers separately.

 Children: a special case